-The summary report is attached.
-[Research and Planning Unit Assessment Summary]
+The summary report (Research and Planning Unit Assessment Summary) is provided for review.

-Recommendation 7 Evidence Research & Planning Satisfaction Survey Invitation Research & Planning Satisfaction Survey Dean of Research & Planning Job Description link SCC Research and Planning Unit Assessment Summary - Spring 2021 report Research and Planning Community Assessment - Survey Instrument Research and Planning Individual Assessment - Survey Instrument
+Dean of Research & Planning Job Description & Responsibilities

+SCC Research and Planning Unit Assessment Summary - Spring 2021 Report

+Research and Planning Community Assessment - Survey Instrument

+Research and Planning Individual Assessment - Survey Instrument

+Request to Participate in Survey Regarding Research & Planning

 Recommendation 8 (Improvement): In order to improve student learning, the team recommends that the College increase capacity for distance education coordination, develop an integrated distance education plan, and establish a comprehensive faculty professional development program.
 Planning should include review, formalization, and implementation of processes and procedures to ensure that all online and hybrid courses demonstrate appropriate levels of regular and substantive instructor-initiated contact with students.
 (I.B.7, II.A.7, II.
-A.16, II.C.1, II.C.3)
+A.16, II.C.I, II.C.3)

 Since the 2017 Accreditation Report was submitted, the Distance Education Committee has adopted the Online Education Initiative (OEI) Rubric and an Online Education Initiative (OEI) Review process.
 On October 02, 2017 the Academic Senate adopted both the OEI Rubric and the Review process on the recommendation of the Distance Education subcommittee.
 This was to create a transparent process in alignment with the CCC system exchange of online courses.
-(See attachments for R8.1 in module) On May 09, 2019 the Distance Education subcommittee adopted definitions of the peer review roles and the assignment process amongst the DE Committee members to clarify expectations and responsibilities of committee members participating in the DE review process and ensure equitable workload.
-(See attachment for R8.3 and R8.4 in module).
+On May 09, 2019 the Distance Education Committee adopted definitions of the peer review roles and the assignment process amongst the DE Committee members to clarify expectations and responsibilities of committee members participating in the DE review process and ensure equitable workload.
 Additionally, the DE Committee updated the Peer Review Handbook and contract to include online courses for load and evaluation and updated the DE Addenda Form to include policies for both Regular and Effective Contact (REC) and Accessibility.

-Due to the COVID-19 pandemic and California's school closures, the College transitioned all courses to an online format.
+Due to the COVID-19 pandemic and California's school closures, the College transitioned all courses to an online format in Spring 2020.
 Training sessions were offered in-person over two days to quickly prepare faculty to teach online.
 These trainings covered the human aspect of the current crisis and how to convert course content to Canvas efficiently.
 A third day of training sessions was offered over Zoom to continue offering tips and guidance.
-(See attachments for COVID transition in module)

-After Title 5 language changed the requirements for the DE Addendum, as approved by the local Curriculum subcommittee of the Academic Senate, our local approval process was updated to meet the new policies.
-On June 11, 2020, DE Coordinator, Erica Beam, presented to the Academic Deans the requirements now part of Title 5, the current status of our local courses, and the plan to bring all DE Addenda into compliance.
+After Title 5 language changed the requirements for the DE Addendum, as approved by the local Curriculum subcommittee of the Academic Senate, the College's local approval process was updated to meet the new policies.
+On June 11, 2020, DE Coordinator, Erica Beam, presented to the Academic Deans the requirements now part of Title 5, the current status of local courses, and the plan to bring all DE Addenda into compliance.
 The primary challenge was that all courses should be approved through the regular process of each college; at SCC, that meant that all DE addenda should be approved to be eligible to offer online through the DE and Curriculum Committee.
 Over two meetings, the DE Committee reviewed and approved approximately 530 DE Addenda submitted by discipline faculty.
 These approved DE Addenda were forwarded to the Curriculum Committee for final approval and adoption.
-(See attachments for R8.7 for updated DE Addendum and DE agendas September 4, 2020 and September 18, 2020).
 The Curriculum office has also updated the DE Addendum module in eLumen to reflect the changes to Title 5 and to ensure new courses and course modifications are in compliance.